Kirkby Thore: History

 The Anglican church of St Michael in Kirkby Thore is built of red sandstone and dates from Norman times.
 The village also had a Methodist chapel.

 The village is also home to Kirkby Thore Hall, a Grade II* medieval Manor House of particular structural interest.

 Gypsum has been quarried or mined in the area for over 200 years.
 The local British Gypsum Ltd plant has produced plaster since 1910 and plasterboard since the 1960s.
 Currently it is more economic to use desulpho-gypsum transported by rail from Drax Power Station than to mine it locally but this depends on Drax continuing.
 British Gypsum has a private siding on the Settle-Carlisle Railway which passes to the north of the village.

 There are a number of farms in the village and surrounding area.
 Some are large dairy farms, others beef and/or sheep with some arable crops.

 Governance

-Kirkby Thore is in the parliamentary constituency of Penrith and the Border.
-Neil Hudson was elected its Conservative Member of Parliament at the 2019 General Election, replacing Rory Stewart.
+Kirkby Thore is in the parliamentary constituency of Westmorland and Lonsdale.

-Before Brexit, it was in the North West England European Parliamentary Constituency.

-In the past the village has either been part of the constituency of Appleby or the constituency of Westmorland.
-An Appleby electoral ward of the same name exists.
-This ward stretches west to Mallerstang with a total population of 1,563.

 Transport and facilities

 The busy A66 road runs through the western edge of the village.
 This will be one of the last sections of the A66 to be upgraded to dual carriageway; in 2006 the Highways Agency conducted public consultation on the route for a bypass (which will connect the existing Appleby bypass to the east and the Temple Sowerby bypass (opened in part October 2007, ahead of schedule) to the west.
 The public consultation fell by the wayside and dualling of the A66 at Kirkby Thore is still an aspiration.
+A subsequent scheme began its proposal stages in 2019.